openshift/origin/docs/v1/api.md

 *TODO: codify how asynchronous responses are handled in the controller*

-## `ServiceInstanceCredential` Resource
+## `ServiceBinding` Resource

-A `ServiceInstanceCredential` represents a "used by" relationship between an application and an `ServiceInstance` of a `ServiceClass`.
+A `ServiceBinding` represents a "used by" relationship between an application and an `ServiceInstance` of a `ServiceClass`.

 *TODO: clarify exactly what constitutes an application.*

-Service consumers create `ServiceInstanceCredential` resources to indicate that an application should be bound to an `ServiceInstance`.
-The `ServiceInstanceCredential` contains information about how the application wants to use the binding information such as:
+Service consumers create `ServiceBinding` resources to indicate that an application should be bound to an `ServiceInstance`.
+The `ServiceBinding` contains information about how the application wants to use the binding information such as:

 1. The name of a Kubernetes core `Service` resource to provide a stable